Diversity & Inclusion: Building an Equitable Workplace

 : Can Awareness Be a Catalyst?

 Incorporating the ability to think for ourselves into the conversation around diversity and inclusion can be as refreshing as a cool breeze on a hot Los Angeles day.
-Awareness breaks barriers, grows analyzing, and can make the path towards an equitable workplace a little less daunting.
+Awareness breaks barriers, grows understanding, and can make the path towards an equitable workplace a little less daunting.
 As we welcome this progressing business circumstances, let’s not forget to share a laugh along the way.

 • “Diversity at Work: Because One of Each Flavor Makes the Best Office Sundae”